Alex Morono

-Alexander Quincy Morono (born August 16, 1990) is an American professional mixed martial artist who currently fights as a welterweight in the Ultimate Fighting Championship.
-A professional competitor since 2010, Morono has also fought for Legacy Fighting Championship, where he was the Welterweight Champion.
+Alexander Quincy Morono (born August 16, 1990) is an American professional mixed martial artist who currently fights in the Welterweight division of the Ultimate Fighting Championship.
+A professional since 2010, Morono has also fought for Legacy Fighting Championship, where he was the Welterweight Champion.

 Background

 Morono was born and raised in Houston, Texas, alongside three brothers.
 Alex's parents bought him a membership to LA Boxing gym where he began training in 2007, eventually noticing a jiu-jitsu class in the premises.
 He went on to join the class and was instantly hooked to the discipline.
 Morono also holds a professional kickboxing record of 1–0.
 Morono also cited The Matrix as inspiration for getting into MMA.

-Morono earlier had the nickname of 'Baby Fedor' before he got 'The Great White' nickname after a sparring session.

 Mixed martial arts career

 Early career

 In 2010, Morono began competing in Legacy Fighting Championship amateur series, amassing a record of 3–0–1.

 Later that same year, Morono made his professional MMA debut, winning 21 seconds into the first round by armbar.

 On December 4, 2015, Morono won the Legacy Fighting Championship Welterweight Championship with a first-round guillotine choke over Derrick Krantz.